 Elephants to turn crorepatis as Bihar man transfers property to elephants

-Patna, June 10: Amid the disturbing new of pregnant elephant death in Kerala, a man in Bihar has transferred his entire landed property to his two elephants, after one of them foiled an attempt on his life by a pistol-totting criminal.
+Patna, June 10: Amid the disturbing news of pregnant elephant death in Kerala, a man in Bihar has transferred his entire landed property to his two elephants, after one of them foiled an attempt on his life by a pistol-totting criminal.

 Akhtar Imam, chief manager of the Asian Elephant Rehabilitation and Wildlife Animal Trust (AERAWAT), said he has been looking after elephants since the age of 12.
 He treats the elephants like his children and cannot live without them.